hankbao/libreboot/docs/install/bbb_setup.md

 rev. C was used when creating this guide, but earlier revisions may also work.

+***NOTE: Use of BeagleBone black is for example purposes only, don't buy it unless you want _it_ specifically.*** *There are many ARM Single Board Computers (SBC) that are capable of in system programming (external flashing) and they perform similarly terrible at that task.
+Common use of devicetrees on those devices allows for configuring them in similar way, but not identical, so a bit of own research is required.
+Lastly SBC is an example of self-contained device that is capable of flashing, but it's possible to use smaller device like stm32 bluepill with another computer to achieve similar result.*

 *NOTE: this documentation may be outdated, and discusses configuring SPI flashing on the default Debian system that the BBB sometimes comes with.
 If you want an easier time, just use [BBB